From Moral Issues that Divide Us

 Self-worth || Self-loathing Self-respect Arrogance

 Aristotle warns that the virtuous mean is not a strict mathematical mean between two extremes.
-For example, if eating 100 apples is too many, and eating zero apples is too little, this does not imply that we should eat 50 apples, which is the mathematical mean.
+For example, if eating 100 apples a day is too many, and eating zero apples is too little, this does not imply that we should eat 50 apples, which is the mathematical mean.
 Instead, the mean is rationally determined, based on the relative merits of the situation.
 He writes,

-Thus, according to Aristotle, it is difficult to live the virtuous life primarily because it is often difficult to find the proper mean between the extremes.
+Thus, according to Aristotle, it is often difficult to live the virtuous life primarily because it is difficult to find the proper mean between the extremes.

 The most influential duty theory in recent centuries is that by German philosopher Immanuel Kant (1724-1804).
 Kant argues that there is a single, foundational principle of moral duty that encompasses all of our specific moral obligations, and this principle is revealed to everyone through rational intuition.
-He calls this principle the “categorical imperative”, a phase that simply means “absolute command.”
+He calls this principle the “categorical imperative”, a phrase that simply means “absolute command.”
 Before looking at the precise wording of the categorical imperative, Kant tells us how the categorical imperative is fundamentally different from less urgent behavioral rules that hinge on some personal desire that we might have.
 Suppose, for example, that I say to you “If you want to get a good job, then you ought to go to college.”
 I am telling you here that you should follow the behavioral rule “go to college.”
 However, whether you accept this rule depends entirely on whether you want to get a good job.
 So too with the rules “you ought to eat a balanced meal” or “you ought to get a good night sleep” or “you ought to call a plumber”.
 The obligatory force of each of these depends entirely on whether you have a particular desire that you are trying to fulfill.
 None of these are genuine moral rules and are more like words of advice.
-Kant calls these less urgent behavioral rules “hypothetical imperatives,” all of which take the general form “If you desire Y, then you ought to do Z.”
+Kant calls these less-urgent behavioral rules “hypothetical imperatives,” all of which take the general form “If you desire Y, then you ought to do Z.”

 By contrast, Kant argues, genuine moral rules like “do not kill” are different from these hypothetical imperatives.
 If an action is morally right, you are obligated to perform that action, regardless of what your private desires are.
 This is so with other basic moral rules like “You ought to avoid harming others” or “You ought to keep your promises” or “you ought to donate to charity.”
 In these cases, the form of true moral commands is simply “You ought to do Z.” Philosophers before Kant listed dozens of moral rules that followed this basic form of “You ought to do Z.” He believed, however, that there was a single highest moral principle from which all specific moral rules followed, and that is what he called the “categorical imperative.”
 Kant gives a few different wordings of this principle, but the clearest of these is this: You ought to treat people as an end, and never merely as a means to an end.
 This principle rests on a common distinction in moral theory between intrinsic value and instrumental value.
-Things like car keys, credit cards, and lawn mowers have merely instrumental value since they’re important to us only because they perform some function that is important to us, such as starting our cars, allowing us to purchase things, or mowing our lawns.
+Things like car keys, credit cards, and lawn mowers have merely instrumental value since they’re important to us only because they perform some useful function, such as starting our cars, allowing us to purchase things, or mowing our lawns.
 These things are good only as a means to some further end.
-Things that have intrinsic value, however, are good in and of themselves, irrespective of any function that they perform.
+By contrast, things that have intrinsic value are good in and of themselves, irrespective of any function that they perform.
 For Kant, human dignity is the best example of something that is intrinsically valuable: its value is independent of any function that it performs.

-The point, then, of the categorical imperative is this: we should always treat people with dignity (as ends in themselves), and never use them as mere instruments.
+The point of the categorical imperative is this: we should always treat people with dignity (as ends in themselves), and never use them as mere instruments.
 For Kant, we treat people as an end whenever our actions toward someone reflect the inherent value of that person.
 Donating to charity, for example, is morally correct since this acknowledges the inherent value of the recipient.
 By contrast, we treat someone as a means to an end whenever we treat that person as a tool to achieve something else.
 It is wrong, for example, for me to steal my neighbor's car since I would be treating her as a means to my own happiness.
 Kant explains here how theft violates the categorical imperative:

 He who transgresses the [property] rights of men intends to use the person of others merely as a means, without considering that as rational beings they ought always to be esteemed also as ends, that is, as beings who must be capable of containing in themselves the end of the very same action.
 [Foundation of the Principles of Morals]